AnirudhSalgundi/conservation_mode_L5P/README.md

 #####
 The installation procedure is very simple

-1. Download both the conservation_mode.py and install.sh files and KEEP BOTH THE FILES IN THE SAME FOLDER ALWAYS.
+1. Download both the conservation_mode.py and init.sh files and KEEP BOTH THE FILES IN THE SAME FOLDER ALWAYS.
 2. Once done, open your terminal from the folder which has both the files

 $ bash init.sh